department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits.md

 - Social Security number
 - Bank account direct deposit information
-- Education, military, and employment history (for example, journeyman or licensed plumber)
+- Education and military history
 - Basic information about the school or training facility where you want to attend

 </div>